 Licensing of Holders of Mortgage Servicing Rights?

 Based on the definition of servicing above, it is reasonable to conclude that the term would not reach one who passively holds mortgage loan servicing rights (“MSRs”) and contracts out the consumer-facing servicing activities to licensed or exempt mortgage loan servicers.
-It is not clear, however, whether regulators with the Idaho Department of Finance (the “Department”), which administers the RMPA, will interpret the Bill in this manner, or will require licensing of an entity that passively holds MSRs, as licensing extends to one who “directly or indirectly” services a residential mortgage loan.
-The Department has not yet indicated how it will apply the servicing licensing obligation.
-Regulators in other states interpret similar “directly or indirectly” servicing language to reach passive MSR holders.
-Therefore, we reached out to senior regulators with the Department, emphasizing that the definition of servicing should govern the manner in which the servicer licensing obligation should be applied.
-Once we receive a reply, we will issue an update to this blog post.
+Regulators with the Idaho Department of Finance (the “Department”), which administers the RMPA, indicated informally in December 2020 that the Department in fact interprets the Bill in that manner, stating that the Bill was not intended to require licensing of an entity that passively holds MSRs.
+However, we are not aware of any formal or binding regulations on that issue.

 H401 leaves intact the RMPA’s existing exemptions for federal and state-chartered banks and subsidiaries thereof, real property owners who are seller-financers, certain regulated lenders licensed under the Idaho Credit Code, and passive loan funders, among others.
 The RMPA does not license the mere purchasing of closed loans.
 The Bill also does not license the mere purchase of loans, provided the purchaser does not actually service the loans purchased and, until we know otherwise, does not purchase the loans with the MSRs.